“Shyness has a strange element of narcissism, a belief that how we look, how we perform, is truly important to other people.” ~Andre Dubus III

-The covert narc is often mistaken for an introvert or a shy person because to the untrained eye, they appear to be a pushover who is generally unassertive.
-They see themselves (and others see them) as victims or as people who aren't able to obtain what they should have or deserve.
-People who don't really know him may say things like, "oh, he's just a big teddy bear!"
+The covert narcissist is often mistaken for an introvert or a shy person because to the untrained eye, they appear to be a pushover who is generally unassertive.
+They see themselves (and others see them) as victims or as people who aren’t able to obtain what they should have or deserve.
+People who don’t really know him may say things like, “oh, he’s just a big teddy bear!”

-He will also:
+A covert narcissist will also:

 - have outrageously adolescent daydreams about being a big famous something-or-other

 - have a somewhat questionable grip on reality, leading to personal guilt and self-hate.

 - have feelings of being worthless, countered by feelings of being different, separate, or “better” than other people